OpenEvalProject/evals/manuscripts/elife-66873/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/04v76ef78 Plant Breeding Institute, Christian-Albrechts-University of Kiel Kiel Germany
+1. Plant Breeding Institute, Christian-Albrechts-University of Kiel Kiel Germany ([ROR:04v76ef78](https://ror.org/04v76ef78))
-2. https://ror.org/01q3tbs38 King Abdullah University of Science and Technology (KAUST), Biological and Environmental Sciences & Engineering Division (BESE) Thuwal Saudi Arabia
+2. King Abdullah University of Science and Technology (KAUST), Biological and Environmental Sciences & Engineering Division (BESE) Thuwal Saudi Arabia ([ROR:01q3tbs38](https://ror.org/01q3tbs38))
-3. https://ror.org/00b1c9541 Institute of Plant Breeding, Seed Science and Population Genetics, University of Hohenheim Stuttgart Germany
+3. Institute of Plant Breeding, Seed Science and Population Genetics, University of Hohenheim Stuttgart Germany ([ROR:00b1c9541](https://ror.org/00b1c9541))
-4. https://ror.org/00b1c9541 Department of Physiology of Yield Stability, University of Hohenheim Stuttgart Germany
+4. Department of Physiology of Yield Stability, University of Hohenheim Stuttgart Germany ([ROR:00b1c9541](https://ror.org/00b1c9541))

 † Corresponding author

 ## Abstract

 Quinoa germplasm preserves useful and substantial genetic variation, yet it remains untapped due to a lack of implementation of modern breeding tools.
 We have integrated field and sequence data to characterize a large diversity panel of quinoa.
 Whole-genome sequencing of 310 accessions revealed 2.9 million polymorphic high confidence single nucleotide polymorphism (SNP) loci.
-Highland and Lowland quinoa were clustered into two main groups, with F divergence of 0.36 and linkage disequilibrium (LD) decay of 6.5 and 49.8 kb, respectively.
+Highland and Lowland quinoa were clustered into two main groups, with FST divergence of 0.36 and linkage disequilibrium (LD) decay of 6.5 and 49.8 kb, respectively.
 A genome-wide association study using multi-year phenotyping trials uncovered 600 SNPs stably associated with 17 traits.
 Two candidate genes are associated with thousand seed weight, and a resistance gene analog is associated with downy mildew resistance.
 We also identified pleiotropically acting loci for four agronomic traits important for adaptation.
 This work demonstrates the use of re-sequencing data of an orphan crop, which is partially domesticated to rapidly identify marker-trait association and provides the underpinning elements for genomics-enabled quinoa breeding.
-ST

 ## Introduction